Rahul Gandhi Defamation Case

-Lucknow (PTI): Leader of Opposition Rahul Gandhi is set to appear before an MP-MLA court in Uttar Pradesh's Sultanpur on Friday to record his statement in a defamation case related to his remarks against Union Home Minister Amit Shah.
+Sultanpur (PTI): Leader of Opposition in the Lok Sabha Rahul Gandhi on Friday appeared before an MP-MLA court in Uttar Pradesh's Sultanpur and recorded his statement in a 2018 defamation case related to his remarks against Union Home Minister Amit Shah.

-The Congress leader arrived here in the morning and drove straight to Sultanpur for the court hearing.
+The court fixed March 9 as the next date of hearing on which the Lok Sabha MP from Raebareli has been asked to furnish evidence in his defence, the Congress leader's advocate Kashi Prasad Shukla told PTI.

+As Gandhi emerged from court after recording his statement, Congress supporters raised slogans hailing him.
+Gandhi smiled and waved at the crowd before leaving.

+Gandhi entered the Sultanpur court around 10.40 am and left after recording statements around 11.15 am.

-Congress chief Ajay Rai told PTI that Gandhi has arrived for the court hearing.
+Congress chief Ajay Rai said after the court hearing, Gandhi left for Lucknow and from where he would fly back to Delhi.

-"He has come specifically for the hearing after which he will fly back to Delhi," Rai said.

-Ahead of the court hearing, some local Congress leaders have put up posters in Sultanpur that read 'Satyamev Jayate' (truth always triumphs).
+Ahead of the court hearing, some local Congress leaders had put up posters in Sultanpur that read 'Satyamev Jayate' (truth always triumphs).

 The case dates back to 2018 when local BJP leader Vijay Mishra had filed a defamation complaint against Gandhi, alleging that during the Karnataka elections in 2018, the Congress leader made derogatory remarks against the then BJP president and current Union Home Minister Shah.